Sedeniono/ADO-History-Diff/README.md

 # Future ideas
 * Support more artifact links.
-* Fork and improve [htmldiff](https://www.npmjs.com/package/node-htmldiff) to highlight pure formatting changes.
+* Show pure formatting changes.
+Maybe fork and try to improve [htmldiff](https://www.npmjs.com/package/node-htmldiff).
+Or possibly better, use Wikipedia's [VisualDiff](https://www.mediawiki.org/wiki/Special:MyLanguage/visual_diffs) from the [VisualEditor](https://github.com/wikimedia/mediawiki-extensions-VisualEditor) (but has more dependencies).
+Or port [DaisyDiff](https://github.com/DaisyDiff/DaisyDiff).
 * Once [markdown is available in Azure DevOps work items](https://developercommunity.visualstudio.com/t/add-markdown-support-in-discussions/365826), support it.
 * Show only the context of a change in longer descriptions (optionally).
 * Localization